The Most Overlooked Evidence After a Florida Car Accident

 Commonly Overlooked Evidence That Strengthens Your Case

-When you think of gathering evidence at the scene of an accident, you may think of taking pictures of the vehicles involved, talking to anyone who may have witnessed the incident happen, or seeing if there were any nearby surveillance cameras that caught the incident unfold.
-While you should always do those things, there are also other forms of accident evidence you can collect to help bolster your claim.
+When you think of gathering evidence at the scene of a Florida car accident, you may think of taking pictures of the vehicles involved, talking to anyone who may have witnessed the incident happen, or seeing if there were any nearby surveillance cameras that caught the incident unfold.
+While you should always do those things, there are also other forms of accident evidence you can collect to help bolster your claim

 The following are three types of widely overlooked accident evidence: